oslabs-beta/reactron/README.md

 - Love ❤️

 <!-- ## Contributing
 ReactION is currently in beta release.
 Please let us know about bugs and suggestions at the [issue](https://github.com/ReactION-js/ReactION/issues) section.
 Feel free to fork this repo and submit pull requests! -->
+Always Growing!
+Reactron is currently in active development and welcomes any contributions to this product or constructive feedback towards improvements.
+If using Reactron has inspired or improved your designs, please find us on GitHub for ways you can get involved.

 ## Team
 [Jimmy Lin](https://github.com/odylic) |